madebybk/madebybk/README.md

 ### ZF Group

-- As a **Software Engineer Intern**, I built a full-stack analytics platform that automates ECU software development team's data analysis process, reducing the procedure from ~1 wk to 16 mins.
+- As a **Software Engineer Intern**, I built a full-stack analytics platform that automates ECU software development team's data analysis process, reducing the procedure from ~1 wk of manual work to 16 mins of automated analysis.

 ### TRW